Follow this guide to understand how to set up and use payment and deduction Pay Items.

 Single value payment #

-Add the Payment Pay Item and enter the Pay run Monthly or Weekly amount in the Base Payment input.
+Add the Payment Pay Item and enter the monthly or weekly pay run amount in the Base Payment input.
 After the pay run is approved, the value is auto-zeroed.

 Two values: rate and unit #